 Platform-specific Tips for Engagement on social channels

 Want to make sure you’re doing the best you can to get success on every social network?

 Read on to find more tips that are specific to each social profile:

 1. Facebook engagement tips

 Long gone are the days when we made multiple updates on our Facebook pages.
-Changes in Facebook’s algorithm have changed a lot, causing a drop in the organic reach of Facebook pages.
+Facebook’s algorithm have changed a lot, causing a drop in the organic reach of Facebook pages.
 This is why you now need to focus on posting less.
 Focus on quality.
 And make sure your post doesn’t just talk about you.

 Your content also doesn’t need to be limited to your niche.
 Instead, it should talk about what interests your audience.
 Followers can’t hear you talk about your business all the time.
 So serve them what they like best.
 (Via: Societygal – A Community for Creative Female Entrepreneurs )